carlosbprado/carlosbprado/README.md

 ### Olá eu sou Carlos Prado 👋

-- 🌱 Atualmente estou estudando desenvolvimento web fullstack na Trybe ...
+- 🌱 Atualmente estou estudando desenvolvimento backend na Trybe ...
 <!--
 **carlosbprado/carlosbprado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.